-- .1 If the corrective measures described in a notice of offence order issued pursuant to section 16.3 are not completed within the specified time, the person to whom the order was issued may be issued an offence ticket by a development officer.
-(Bylaw 2019-15 Passed February 24, 2021) - .2 All offence tickets shall be prepared and served in accordance with part 3 of the Yukon Summary Convictions Act.
+- .1 If the corrective measures described in a notice of offence order issued pursuant to section 16.3 are not completed within the specified time, or if development continues after a permit has been revoked or a fine has been issued, the person to whom the order was issued may be issued an offence ticket by a development officer. - .2 All offence tickets shall be prepared and served in accordance with part 3 of the Yukon Summary Convictions Act. - .3 An offence ticket shall be served by registered mail or in person to the person identified in section 16.2. - .4 Set fines under this section include the following: